5 Tips for Starting Up (or Starting Over) your Social Media Marketing

 2. Ask questions of your audience

 The easiest way for companies to engage with their customers is by asking questions on social media.
 This starts conversations, gives you data about your audience and generates content for new posts.
 Businesses can’t operate in a vacuum.
 You need to collect feedback on customer service, products and marketing activities to know how you are, or are not, meeting your users' expectations.
 Asking questions is an easy and effective way to connect with your followers.
 This can be as simple as throwing up a Twitter poll or slapping an engagement sticker on your Instagram Story.
-You can create audience surveys and customer focus groups if you need more in-depth feedback.
-A customer survey is an good way to gather data and it will help you generate new content ideas, find out what matters most to your audience, or simply see how people feel about you or a particular product or service you offer.
+If you need more in-depth feedback, you can create audience surveys and customer focus groups.
+A customer survey is a good way to gather data, and it will help you generate new content ideas, find out what matters most to your audience, or simply see how people feel about you or a particular product or service you offer.
 Focus groups are great for getting real-time feedback from numerous people at once — which can be especially helpful when you want to test an idea before it goes public or confirm that something has been received well.
 Know when and how to use them in your market research.

-Whatever your reason for rebooting your social media marketing efforts, you can benefit by learning from what's worked in the past.
+Whatever your reason for rebooting your social media marketing efforts, you can learn from what's worked in the past.
 Which campaigns that you ran were the most successful?
 Which flopped?
 What kinds of posts created the most engagement?
-Take the time to analyze that data from past campaigns, review the demographics of the people who engaged with the posts, as well as when they engaged with them.
+Take the time to analyze the data from past campaigns and review the demographics of the people who engaged with the posts, as well as when they engaged with them.
 Use this information as a jumping-off point when developing a new, more informed strategy.
-If you’re just starting out, review some of your competitor's feeds and peruse their profiles to see which of their posts got the most attention.
+If you’re starting out, review some of your competitor's feeds and peruse their profiles to see which of their posts got the most attention.
 It's not creeping when it's in the name of market research ;).
-Then model your posts after theirs.
+Then, model your posts after theirs.

 4. Experiment and test